 As a result of the success of the Project Development Assistance (PDA) for regions and cities project in 2020-21, the Clean Hydrogen Joint Undertaking is now launching applications for more regions to receive PDA support.
 This project, known as PDA II, will focus on hydrogen deployments in cities and regions in EU cohesion countries, outermost regions and islands of the EU and Associated Countries, which typically have seen fewer hydrogen projects to-date.
 The additional associated countries are listed at

 In order to simplify the application process for regions across Europe, the Expression of Interest (EOI) will be run via a two-stage process.
-The application window for Stage 1 will open on 5th September 2022 and will run for 5 weeks until 10th October 2022.
+The application window for Stage 1 will open on 5th September 2022 and will run until 21st October 2022.

 EOI call responses will then be evaluated by the Clean Hydrogen Joint Undertaking, Spilett and the consultancy subcontractors, and up to 30 regions will be shortlisted to continue their application to receive PDA services.
-Shortlisted regions will be invited to stage 2 of the application process in late October 2022, and will be required to submit stage 2 applications by late November 2022.
-After this date, applications will again be evaluated, with a portfolio of 15 projects (and 3 reserve projects) selected to receive dedicated PDA services and successful applicant regions notified in December 2022.
+Shortlisted regions will be invited to stage 2 of the application process by Monday 7th November 2022, and will be required to submit stage 2 applications by Monday 5th December 2022.
+After this date, applications will again be evaluated, with a portfolio of up to 15 projects (and up to 3 reserve projects) selected to receive dedicated PDA services and successful applicant regions notified in December 2022.
 The selection of these projects will be based on which projects PDA can help to ensure are implemented, and which projects will advance the deployment of Hydrogen technologies in Europe.

 Following this meeting, individual PDA support will continue over the course of 12 months.
 It is then expected that the project development assistance provided will allow implementation of the projects to commence within 24 months following the completion of PDA.
 The various communication activities between Spilett, the consultancy subcontractors, the Clean Hydrogen Joint Undertaking, selected regions and observer parties will continue throughout the PDA period and after its completion, with the selected regions providing regular updates to the Clean Hydrogen Joint Undertaking after the PDA period is complete.